Think Like a Monk Book Summary I Jay Shetty

 • It follows that the biggest obstacle to learning is being a know-it-all.
 This false self-confidence is rooted in the ego.

-• In the act of criticizing others for failing to live up to higher standards, we ourselves are failing to live up to the highest standards.
+• In criticizing others for failing to live up to higher standards, we fail to live up to the highest standards.

-• Consider theses three questions before you judge someone next time-
+• Consider these three questions before you judge someone next time-

-1. Am I finding fault in order to distract myself or others from my own insecurities?
+1. Am I finding fault to distract myself or others from my insecurities?

-2. Am I projecting my own weakness onto them?
+2. Am I projecting my weakness onto them?

 3. And even if I am doing neither of those things, am I any better than the person I am criticizing?